freenas/freenas-docs/userguide/tn_initial.rst

-If the %brand% server is not connected to a network with a DHCP server, the console network menu can be used to manually configure the interface as seen in
+If the %brand% server is not connected to a network with a DHCP server, the console network menu can be used to manually configure the interface as shown in
 :ref:`Example: Manually Setting an IP Address from the Console Menu
 <quick_manual_ip_topic>`.
 In this example, the %brand% system has one network interface, *em0*.